Tresjs/tres/docs/directives/v-log.md

 </template>
 ```

-And is A LOT of code just for a simple log right?
+Don't you think this is A LOT of code just for a simple log?

 ## Usage